What is Togorashi? Complete Guide to Japanese Chili Powder

 How to Use Togorashi

-• Start small: Togorashi can be quite potent.
-Start with a small amount and adjust to taste.
+• Start small: It can be potent; begin with a small amount and adjust.

-• Pair with fats: Because it's a dry spice, it pairs well with oily or creamy foods like avocado, cheese, or butter.
+• Pair with fats: Works well with oily or creamy foods like avocado or cheese.

-• Combine with other spices: Try mixing it with gochujang, soy sauce, or garlic for added complexity.
+• Combine with other spices: Mix with gochujang, soy sauce, or garlic for complexity.

 How to Use Togorashi